fodunrin/Fodcom-Award/README.md

 # Fodcom-Award
-Awards from diffrent successfully completed projects, innovations and more.
+Awards from different successfully completed projects, innovations and more.
 Website :  https://fodcom.site/awards